rommel-rodriguez/acme_encounters/README.md

     - The input file follows the same format that the provided
     - There will not be repeated entries in the file for the same user
+    - When an Employee's turn has the exact start and end time, it is considered an error while recording in the database/file, but it is still processed
 ### Handling of common errors:

     - Input-file-related errors were somewhat handled, specific handling of